Arthur-DL-A/robot-wars/README.md

 folder.

-To create a robot, simply make a new Python file and define the Robot class and an implementation for the `Robot.act(self, game)` function.
+To create a robot, simply make a new Python file and define the Robot class and an implementation for the `Robot.act(self, game)` method.
 For example:

     class Robot: